09 Feb A mum with a yoga practice

 But then I became pregnant and so began the biggest unraveling of life as I knew it.

-During the nine months of my pregnancy and the subsequent 15 months of being mum to Pearl my body has become weak and exhausted in ways I never thought possible.
-Ha!
+During the nine months of my pregnancy and the subsequent 15 months of being a mum my body has become weak and exhausted in ways I never thought possible!

 I imagined that maternity leave would give me more time to practice, but instead of spending hours a day on my mat I now dance the hokey cokey.
 My yoga books have been exchanged for anything by Julia Donaldson and my Om has become a Moooooooo!

 But when I do get to practice, those moments are truly cherished and thoroughly enjoyed.
-I love attending two regular classes a week and it feels more amazing to be part of a class than it does to be in front of it.
 Once again yoga nourishes me, it provides safe haven and restoration from the exhaustion of life.
-Classes provide community, friendship, listening ears and lots of laughs.
 I haven’t shared much from my personal mat practice recently because I’ve been enjoying the freedom of privacy.
 My practice for now is just for me.